dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 As before, set the language to `objc`, and the entry point to the header;
-exclude everything by default, and explicitly include the generated interface.
+exclude everything by default, and explicitly include the interface you are binding.

 One important difference between the config for a wrapped Swift API and a pure Objective-C API: